helgoboss/helgobox/doc/user-guide.md

 Parameter names are not global, they are always saved together with the REAPER project / FX preset / track template etc.

+##### Use case: Control A when a button is not pressed, control B when it is

+Here's how you would implement a typical use case.
+You want your rotary encoder to control target A when the button is not pressed and control target B when it's pressed.

+1. Create a mapping for the button
+    - As "Target", you need to choose ReaLearn itself (Type: "Track FX parameter", Track: `<This>`, FX: "...
+VSTi: ReaLearn (Helgoboss)").
+As "Parameter", choose an arbitrary ReaLearn parameter, e.g. "Parameter 1".
+    - As "Mode", choose either "Absolute" (if you want to switch the encoder function just momentarily) or "Toggle" (if you want the button to toggle between the two encoder functions).
+1. Create a mapping with target A
+    - Set "Active" to "When modifiers on/off", "Modifier A" to "Parameter 1" and disable the checkbox beside it.
+Set "Modifier B" to `<None>`.
+    - This basically means "Hey, ReaLearn!
+Please activate this mapping only if ReaLearn Parameter 1 is **off**!" (remember, we control ReaLearn Parameter 1 using the button).
+    - At this point, turning your encoder should control target A, but only if you don't press the button!
+1. Create a mapping with target B
+    - Just as in step 2, set "Active" to "When modifiers on/off" and "Modifier A" to "Parameter 1". **But**: Now **enable** the checkbox beside it.
+Set "Modifier B" to `<None>`.
+    - This basically means "Hey, ReaLearn!
+Please activate this mapping only if ReaLearn Parameter 1 is **on**!"
+    - At this point, turning your encoder should control target A if you don't press the button and control target B if you press the button.

 #### Source